-Individual moments can matter, and allow us to move beyond logic and create something irresistible.
-Suddenly, people can feel that even though it’s digital, you care to go the extra mile.
+Individual moments matter and allow us to move beyond logic to create something irresistible.
+Suddenly, people can feel that even though your product is digital, you care to go the extra mile.

 The first experience of a product can often be confusing and complicated.
-This is in particular an excellent place to sprinkle the love, and create a standout experience.
+Making this in particular an excellent place to sprinkle some love and create a standout experience.

 Robo-investor Wealthfront offers one of the most outstanding onboarding experiences anywhere online.
 Prospective users who might feel overwhelmed at the idea of investing are greeted with an extremely simple process to determine goals and craft a strategy.
 The onboarding is simple, extremely user-oriented and to-the-point.
 Within minutes, you’re set up and ready to roll.

-An artwork is the purest form of delight.
-It’s risky, provocative, beautiful or emotional.
-In a world where the functionalities are already taken care of, art can thrive.
+Artwork is the purest form of delight.
+It’s risky, provocative, beautiful, or even emotional.
+In a world where the functionalities are already taken care of – art can thrive.

 Creative labs like Cauldron are constantly pushing the edge of what’s possible and delightful.
-Take for instance the Saviour art piece: a hardware piece of art that you can place in your living room, and subtly shows how much progress you’re making towards reaching your savings goal.
-Physical art to inspire and motivate saving.
+Take for instance the Saviour art piece: a hardware piece of art that you can place in your living room and subtly shows how much progress you’re making towards reaching your savings goal.
+Physical art to inspire and motivate saving – that’s absolutely brilliant.

 Playfulness moves beyond gamification.
 While adding stars and leaderboards can help, the real delight is in little surprises, small easter eggs and a sense of play.
 More than functionality, it is the gesture that counts.